chrisdoc/k8s-workshop/README.md

         app: lauriku-app
 ```

-3. Next, define the containers to be run in these pods.
+c.
+Next, define the containers to be run in these pods.
 The container needs a `name`, `image`and a `containerPort`.
 The `image` field refers to the image now stored in the docker hub repository.
 The `containerPort` should the same port that container exposes, and the process inside the container listens to.

 ```yaml
 spec: